 STS-informed Teaching & Learning Resources

-Based on our STS literature reviews, we have developed teaching & learning resources that we suggest should be used for the Teacher Teaches phase of the STEPWISE pedagogy.
-To help with this, our resources typically start with an overview for the teacher – but, then, we have provided resources for teacher ‘input’ (direct instruction) accompanied by student ‘application’ activities that should encourage students to apply just-taught ideas, attitudes, etc. These resources have been developed in consultation with secondary school teachers, but we urge educators using them to provide us with feedback helping us to improve them.
-To give us feedback and/or collaborate with us in development of STS-based resources, write to firstname.lastname@example.org.
+Based on our STS literature reviews, our STEPWISE Team have developed teaching & learning resources that we suggest should be used in the Teacher Teaches phase of the STEPWISE pedagogy.
+To help with this, our resources typically start with an overview for the teacher – but, then, we have provided resources for teacher ‘input’ (direct instruction) accompanied by student ‘application’ activities that should encourage students to apply just-taught ideas, attitudes, etc. Although our resources may be considered to involve translations in both directions in World <—-> Signs translations, they are sorted below into those mainly emphasizing STS claims about functioning of the World and then what may best apply to changes to (actions on) the World.
+These resources have been developed in consultation with secondary school teachers, but we urge educators using them to provide us with feedback helping us to improve them.
+To give us feedback and/or collaborate with us in development of STS-based resources, write to email@example.com.

 A major concept that has been studied by STS scholars is prosumption; that is, different kinds of ‘production’ associated with consumption of for-profit items.
 The video at right/below is meant to provide teachers with an overview of this concept.
 Teachers may or may not choose to show it to students.
 This video is accompanied by a 1-page summary of prosumption, here.
 The sets of videos below are meant to teach students about prosumption – through Input, followed by student Application, in two cases.